Cortisol: How Does Cortisol Affect Blood Sugar?

 Does cortisol always raise blood sugar?

-Cortisol naturally increases blood sugar when your body needs quick energy, such as during stress or early morning.
-Problems arise when cortisol remains elevated for long periods, leading to persistent glucose fluctuations.
+Cortisol naturally raises blood sugar during times of stress or in the morning when your body needs energy.
+Problems tend to arise when cortisol remains elevated for long periods.

 Why is my blood sugar high when stressed?